IntelLabs/LLMart/examples/README.md

 ## Introduction
 This project utilizes two primary Makefiles to manage and execute examples and custom models with llmart.
 The main Makefile triggers all llmart examples with predefined arguments, while makefile_commands.mk enables the execution of specific custom models with accelerated launch in either CPU or GPU mode.
 There are multiple sub-Makefiles located in each subfolder within the examples directory, which can be parameterized and invoked directly.
+Note: Run all make commands from llmart home directory (llmart/) to avoid errors.

 ## Makefiles Overview